SUNRUSE-Junk-Drawer/noscript/readme.md

 The alphanumeric format can be described as base-37, where the 37 characters are `_abcdefghijklmnopqrstuvwxyz0123456789`.
-When converting from alphanumeric form into integer form, strings shorter than 6 characters are to be right-padded with underscores.
+When converting from alphanumeric form into integer form, strings shorter than 6 characters are to be left-padded with underscores.

 ### Logo